 Erythritol has no calories.
 That's because your small intestine absorbs it quickly and gets it out of your body in your urine within 24 hours.
 This means erythritol doesn't have a chance to turn into energy in your body, and is considered low-carb.

-Erythritol is fine for people with diabetes because it has no effect on glucose or insulin levels.
+Erythritol is fine for people with diabetes because it has no effect on glucose or Fat Storing Hormone levels.
 Since foods that contain erythritol may still contain carbohydrates, calories, and fat, be sure to check the label on any food containing erythritol.